 Our extremely popular Grandmother's Ham is a fully boned leg which is hand trimmed and tied with the skin left over, then smoked over German beech.
 Sulphite free.
-Our (half size) Grandmother Hams are approximately 2.2 to 3kg.
+Our (half size) Grandmother Hams are approximately 2.0 to 3kg (baked weight).

-Our in-house kitchen team glaze the Grandmother's Ham with a mellow whisky & mustard glaze, and stud the ham with cloves.
+Our in-house kitchen team glaze the Grandmother's Ham with a mellow whisky & mustard glaze.
 Succulent and sweet, the glazed ham comes presented as a whole piece served ready to eat or reheat and serve.

 For an additional charge of $10, we are able to slice your ham and provide it in a presentation box.
 Please leave notes in the comments at checkout to let us know the thickness you'd like your ham sliced to.
 Where no details are provided, we will slice the ham medium/thick.

-Each ham varies in weight, with a random weight range between 2.2-3kg.
+Each ham varies in weight, with a random weight range between 2.0-3kg.
 As this is a weighed item, the final costing will vary slightly.

 For the ultimate in sticky and sweet, order some additional marmalade glaze for drizzling over your ham.